dart-lang/lints/README.md

 The Dart language changes and the ecosystem continues to develop new best practices, so the lint sets must be periodically updated to reflect the best way we know to write Dart code.
-The informal process we use is:
+The process we use is:

-1. Anyone can file an [issue] to discuss a potential change to a lint set.
-(A change here means adding or removing a lint from one or both sets.
-If you want to discuss implementing an entirely new lint, the place to suggest that is at the [linter repo].)
+1. Anyone can file an [issue] to discuss a potential change to a lint set (i.e., adding or removing a lint from one or both sets; if you're proposing an entirely new lint, the place to suggest that is at the [linter repo]).
     Feedback is welcome from any Dart user.

 2. Periodically, a group of Dart and Flutter team members meet to review the suggestions and decide what to adopt.